JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 5. Key Innovations

 This architecture introduces several foundational innovations that collectively transform AWS multi-VPC networking from a manually configured, error-prone, quadratically scaling system into a mathematically grounded, declarative, highly automated mesh framework.
-The innovations span algorithmic complexity reduction, pure function route generation, cost-optimized egress architecture, dual-stack coordination, selective optimization overlays, and the emergence of a domain-specific language (DSL) for AWS network topology.
+The innovations span algorithmic complexity reduction, pure function route generation, cost-optimized egress architecture, dual-stack coordination, selective optimization overlays, and the emergence of an embedded DSL (domain-specific language within Terraform) for AWS network topology.

 5.1 Functional Route Generation: O(n²) → O(n) Configuration Transformation

 **The Problem:** Traditional AWS mesh architectures require operators to manually define all pairwise routing relationships.
 For n VPCs, this produces n(n–1)/2 bidirectional relationships, each containing dozens of route entries, route table associations, propagation rules, and security policies.
 Configuration work scales as O(n²)—adding one VPC requires updating all existing VPCs with new routes.

 **The Innovation:** The architecture applies a functional inference model where each VPC is described once, and all routing relationships emerge automatically through module composition.
-The `generate_routes_to_other_vpcs` module—embedded within Centralized Router as a pure function module—implements the fundamental transformation:
+The `generate_routes_to_other_vpcs` pure function module (zero-resource Terraform module)—embedded within Centralized Router—implements the fundamental transformation:

 **Mathematical Transformation:**
 ```